 There are different platforms online to sell your clothes.

-There are so many products I’ve googled that has led me to Jiji to meet the sellers.
-But however, to speed things up.
+So far, Jiji is still the most stress-free online platform to sell things in Nigeria.
+It’s free.
+It does not take time in terms of creating a profile for customers to see your product and call you.
+It appears on Google.
+There are so many products I’ve Googled that have led me to Jiji to meet the sellers.
+However, to speed things up.
 You can run a paid advert.

 B. Sell Clothes on Jumia

 Jumia is also a good platform but it takes time to get your product in their online mall.
 You need to do documentation and also pay a certain fee.
 Also, I heard you will need to pay them a certain percentage each time someone buys your product through their platform.
 I do not know how true this is.
 Let me know in the comments if it is.
 But I’ll say this platform is not profitable if you’re just starting out because it can drain all your funds.

 C. Sell Clothes on Konga

 That is all in this article.
 As usual, let me know if I missed any part of this article.
 Also, let me know if there are topics you want me to write about on the blog or talk about on our YouTube Channel or maybe our podcast.
 This is a video on the clothing business in Nigeria for further knowledge.